 Two species: Tropidechus carinatus (rough scaled snake) and Tropidonophis mairii (keelback) both grow to approximately 900mm, both have strongly keeled scales, both have large eyes and round pupils, both have the same dark irregular bands, both occur along the East coast and Northern tropics and what's more they favour the same habitats.
 Here's the punch line, one is a harmless colubrid, the other a dangerously venomous land snake.
 So which is which?

 Well, you could try counting the body scales.
 For instance, if a snake has no more than 23 rows of scales then it's a venomous snake, if it has between 23-30 rows of scales then it's a colubrid, if a snake has more than 30 rows of scales it's a python, and finally if it doesn't fit into any of these categories you're possibly dealing with an earth worm or a skipping rope.

-Even expert collectors have been known to miss-identify snakes, in fact just before publishing this blog, the Coffs Coast Advocate reported an incident whereby snake catcher Bruce Dwyer mistook a rough scaled snake for a colubrid and was bitten twice before crashing his car after loosing consciousness.
+Even expert collectors have been known to mis-identify snakes, in fact just before publishing this blog, the Coffs Coast Advocate reported an incident whereby snake catcher Bruce Dwyer mistook a rough scaled snake for a colubrid and was bitten twice before crashing his car after losing consciousness.
 He was rushed to hospital in a serious condition.

 Photo courtesy of J. SULLIVAN / Ribbit Photography